jclapis/quantum-course-labs/README.md

 - Python 3.8+
 - [Qiskit](https://pypi.org/project/qiskit/) v0.27.0+

+For the course guide that accompanies these labs, please see [the docs repository](https://github.com/jclapis/quantum-course-docs).

 Copyright © 2021 The MITRE Corporation.
 ALL RIGHTS RESERVED.

 Approved for Public Release; Distribution Unlimited.
 Public Release Case Number 21-1765.